 The role of machine learning in autonomous spectrum sharing

-AUSTIN, Texas.
-Speakers and attendees last month at NIWeek, National Instruments' (NI's) annual conference and exhibition, discussed the technological obstacles and potential solutions for enabling autonomous spectrum sharing and touted the U.S. Defense Advanced Research Projects Agency's (DARPA's) Spectrum Collaboration Challenge (SC2) as an excellent platform for finding such solutions.
+Speakers and attendees at the recent NIWeek in Austin, Texas, – the annual conference and exhibition held by National Instruments (NI) – discussed the technological obstacles and potential solutions for enabling autonomous spectrum sharing and touted the U.S. Defense Advanced Research Projects Agency’s (DARPA’s) Spectrum Collaboration Challenge (SC2) as an excellent platform for finding such solutions.

 The problem is that radios can no longer stay in one frequency lane and at the same time meet the growing needs of the commercial and military world, Tilghman pointed out.
 That’s where SC2 comes in: It’s an open competition to create a unique radio system that will autonomously collaborate with other radios with no spectrum allocation.